Belturbet

-The main street leads to the square or 'diamond' where all of the town's important buildings are situated.
-The Church of Ireland church dominates the skyline.
+Butler Street, the town's main street, leads to The Diamond, the town square, where all of Belturbet's important buildings are situated or are close to.
+Both the Church of Ireland church and the Catholic church (often known locally as 'the Chapel') dominate the skyline of the town.

 History

 Belturbet's location is historically one of the best places for crossing the River Erne.
 When the Anglo-Normans tried to conquer in the early 13th century, Walter de Lacy built a motte-and-bailey on Turbet Island (an island in the Erne).
 The fort was probably made of wood and has not survived although the steep mound of earth where it was built can still be seen.

 Belturbet was the capital of the Kingdom of East Breifne which was an historic kingdom of Ireland roughly corresponding to County Cavan that existed from 1256 to 1607.
 In the late 16th century the local O'Reilly chieftains built a castle opposite Turbet Island, but this has not survived.

-As part of the Plantation of Ulster in the early 17th century, the lands around Belturbet were granted to the English "undertaker" Stephen Butler.
+As part of the Plantation of Ulster in the early 17th century, the lands around Belturbet were granted to the English "undertaker" Sir Stephen Butler (the ancestor of the Earls of Lanesborough).
 He soon established a thriving urban centre, whose prosperity relied heavily on its position on the Erne.
-The main street leads to the square or 'diamond' where all of the town's important buildings are situated.
+Butler Street, the town's main street, leads to The Diamond, the town square, where all of the town's important buildings are either situated or close to.
 The Church of Ireland church dominates the skyline; some of it dates from the early 17th century, and it was one of the first Anglican churches built in Ireland, reputedly using materials from Drumlane Abbey.

 The town was seized by the Irish during the Irish Rebellion of 1641, and was the site of one of the massacres of planters, in which over two dozen people were thrown from the town's bridge and drowned.
 Following the death of Owen Roe O'Neill commander of the Confederate Ulster army, a meeting at Belturbet on 18 March 1650 appointed the inexperienced Heber MacMahon, Catholic Bishop of Clogher, in his place.
 In March 1653, under Viscount Magennis of Iveagh, it was the last town in Ireland to fall to Cromwell; the final Irish stronghold at nearby Cloughoughter held out for a further month.

 Belturbet acquired an English garrison in the late 17th century.
 Many of the original fortifications are in good repair.
 The proto-Quaker leader, William Edmundson, was detained in Belturbet in the 1650s, and put in the stocks.